ARTICLE I: NAME

 The Social /Fundraising Director shall organize all of the Club’s Social Events.
 The Social Director keeps all receipts for reimbursement from the Treasurer.
 The Social Director shall work within the budget to order food, supplies and decorations.
 The Social Director shall communicate with the Membership by using the Club’s entrance White Boards and through the Secretary and or our Communications Director to activate the “Sign-Up Genius”, Email Blast or other modern methods of communications to inspire members to participate in Club events.

 The Social Director shall organize all of the Club’s seasonal events.
-Examples include; Welcome Back Slash, Ice Cream Social, Movie Night, Tween Party, 4th of July Party, Adult / Happy Hour Parties, Employee Night and the End of Season Event.
+Examples include; Welcome Back Splash, Ice Cream Social, Movie Night, Tween Party, 4th of July Party, Adult / Happy Hour Parties, Employee Night and the End of Season Event.
 The Social Director will seek volunteers to help sets up for events, hands out wrist bands for party participants, help accomplish social agendas and finish the after-party clean-up.
 The Social Director gets contracts signed for the licensed DJ and secures a Liquor license when required.

 The Social/ Fundraising Director shall organize all fundraising activities for the club.
 This will include coordinating restaurant nights, selling fence sign sponsorships, etc. All funds raised by the committee shall be designated toward capital improvements of the club.